 - From the Centers for Disease Control and Prevention: What You Should Know About the 2016-2017 Influenza Season

 - Defending Your Family Against the Flu

 - Stay Healthy and Remember to W.A.S.H.
 U.P.

 - 10 Ways to Stay Healthy During Cold and Flu Season

 - Knowing the Difference Between a Cold and the Flu

-For the 2015-2016 flu season, UW Health and the Centers for Disease Control and Prevention (CDC) recommend influenza vaccination for everyone 6 months of age and older, with rare exceptions.
+UW Health and the Centers for Disease Control and Prevention (CDC) recommend influenza vaccination for everyone 6 months of age and older, with rare exceptions.
 Call your primary care clinic for information on how to schedule your flu vaccine appointment.
 If you are paying for your flu vaccine out-of-pocket, contact your clinic for cost information.
 If you are unsure if you or someone you care for should have flu vaccine, please contact your primary care provider.